Cedric0303/CV-lecture-notes/notes.md

   - ### L1 / L2 regularisation

-    - add an additional term to loss function to encourage smaller values for network parameters
+    - add an add. term to loss function to encourage smaller values for network parameters
     - L1 add $\sum{i}|\theta{i}|$
       - penalise sum of abs value of all parameters
     - encourage sparse representations - many parameters should be 0